NarendranS13/Annapoorna-Food-ordering-App-/readme.md

 Server side routing -- It will do network call and bring that required page (old way).
 Will take some time and reload.

 Client Side routing - All the components are already loaded.
 Routing will just change the component.
 Check the Network tab in Edge, chrome.
 Here the React app only do the Api call.

+# Redux Tool Kit (RTK)
+        - Install Redux Library (@redux/toolkit and react-redux). npm i @reduxjs/toolkit and npm i react-redux.
+        - Build our Redux Store.
+        - Connect our store to our App.
+        - Slice (cartSlice)
+        - Dispatch Action
+        - Reducer Function
+        - Read the data using Selector